InnoPhaseIoT/talaria_two_azure/README.md

 For evaluation and development, the Talaria TWO INP301x Development Kits can be used.

-The kits use InnoPhase’s award-winning Talaria TWO Multi-Protocol Platform with ultra-low power Wi-Fi + BLE5 for wireless data transfer, an embedded Arm Cortex-M3 for system control and user applications and advanced security features for device safeguards.
+The kits use InnoPhase IoT’s award-winning Talaria TWO Multi-Protocol Platform with ultra-low power Wi-Fi + BLE5 for wireless data transfer, an embedded Arm Cortex-M3 for system control and user applications and advanced security features for device safeguards.
 These eval boards contain INP101x modules based on Talaria TWO INP2045 SoC.
 The kits include an Arduino UNO format baseboard with a Talaria TWO module attached and a different antenna option per kit.